Higher dimensional generalizations of the Thompson groups via higher rank graphs: Introduction

-To understand a group properly usually requires the group to be acting on a suitable geometric structure.
-In the case of the classical groups, the groups arise as groups of units of matrix rings and therefore act on geometric structures constructed from vector spaces.
-In this paper, we generalize \cite{LV2019b} and show how to construct a group from a suitable higher rank graph.
+In this paper, we shall show how to construct a family of groups (which, it will transpire, are topological full groups) from suitable higher rank graphs.
+The groups can be considered to be infinite analogues of finite direct products of finite symmetric groups.
+Despite their name, higher rank graphs are in fact a class of cancellative categories; they generalize free categories, and arise naturally in constructing important examples of $C^{\ast}$-algebras \cite{KP}.
+Thus, we shall be constructing groups from a family of cancellative categories.
+Specifically, in this paper, we generalize \cite{LV2019b} from the monoid case to the category case.
 Our approach is closely related to the one adopted in \cite{DM}.

-As part of this construction, we show that the group arises as a group of units of a Boolean inverse monoid.
+\begin{remark}{\em In this paper, we treat categories as being algebraic structures generalizing monoids.
+Thus, our categories are always assumed to be sets except when we talk about categories of structures.
+In particular, category theory {\em per se} plays almost no role in this paper.
+For us, a category is a `monoid with many identities.'
+For this reason, we have used algebraic terminology throughout.} \end{remark}

+Our application of cancellative categories will make essential use of the pioneering work of Jack Spielberg \cite{JS2014, JS2018}.
+The background from inverse semigroup theory needed to read this paper is outlined in Section 2; the construction of groups from cancellative categories is described in Section 3; and the application of the results from Section~3 to that of constructing groups from higher rank graphs is the subject of Section 4.

+We now want to understand in more detail the structure of the groups we have constructed from higher rank graphs.
+To understand a group properly usually requires the group act on a suitable geometric structure.
+In the case of the classical groups, they arise as groups of units of matrix rings and therefore act on geometric structures constructed from vector spaces.
+In this paper, we show, in particular, that the groups we construct arise as groups of units of Boolean inverse monoids.
 Such inverse monoids have ring-theoretic characteristics, without themselves being rings \cite{Wehrung}.
 In addition, their sets of idempotents form Boolean algebras on which the group acts.
-Thus showing that a group is a group of units of a Boolean inverse monoid brings with it geometric information.
-We now state the main theorem we prove in this paper.
-All undefined terms will be defined in due course.\\
+Showing that a group is a group of units of a Boolean inverse monoid therefore brings with it geometric information.
+This is the subject of Section 5 and Section 6, with Section 7 describing the structure of the Boolean inverse monoid and relating it to the structure of higher rank graphs.

-{\bf Main Theorem. }{\em Let $C$ be a higher rank graph having a finite number of identities and no sources and being row finite.
-If $C$ is aperiodic and cofinal then we may associate with $C$ a countable, simple Boolean inverse $\wedge$-monoid $\mathsf{B}(C)$.
-There are two possibilities: \begin{enumerate} \item The Boolean inverse monoid $\mathsf{B}(C)$ is finite and isomorphic to a finite symmetric inverse monoid.
-Its group of units is a finite symmetric group. \item The Boolean inverse monoid $\mathsf{B}(C)$ is countably infinite.
-Its group of units is then isomorphic to a full subgroup of the group of self-homeomorphisms of the Cantor space which acts minimally and in which each element has clopen support. \end{enumerate} }

-\begin{remark}{\em In the case where $\mathsf{B}(C)$ is countably infinite, we are interested in the situation where its commutator subgroup is simple.
-We conjecture that when the higher rank graph satisfies, in addition, the condition of \cite[Proposition~4.9]{KP} then the commutator subgroup should be simple.} \end{remark}